 Libraries & Resources

-The Main Library of Queen's University Belfast, in particular the Special Collections, hold a significant amount of historical and contemporary materials relating to Ireland.
-Other Queen's University libraries include the Seamus Heaney Library and the Geosciences Library in Elmwood Avenue that also possesses a significant map collection.
-Queen’s is fortunate to have built up a superb collection of books, manuscripts and periodicals, including some volumes of great historical value, over the past 150 years.
+The new McClay Library of Queen's University Belfast, in particular the Special Collections, holds a huge amount of historical and contemporary materials relating to Ireland.
+Queen’s is fortunate to have built up a superb collection of books, manuscripts and periodicals, including some volumes of great historical value, over the past 160 years.
 It would now be almost impossible to start a Library collection such as this from scratch.
-The book collection currently extends to over one million volumes.
+The book collection currently extends to over one million volumes, and we also have subscriptions to major online collections.

 Belfast Public Libraries

 The Irish and Local Studies section of Belfast Central Library is located in the City centre.
-It holds one of the largest newspaper collections in Ireland.
+It holds a number of archive collections and one of the largest newspaper collections in Ireland.

 The Linen Hall Library

 The Linen Hall Library is located in the centre of Belfast.
-It was established in the eighteenth century and possesses a significant Irish studies collection and a unique political collection.
+It was established in 1788 and possesses a significant Irish studies archives and printed books collection and a unique Northern Ireland Political Collection.

-The Public Record Office of Northern Ireland, the main archival repository for Northern Ireland, is located at 66 Balmoral Avenue, Belfast.
-This houses both private and official materials ranging from governmental to great estate records.
+The Public Record Office of Northern Ireland (PRONI), the main archival repository for Northern Ireland, is located in the Titanic Quarter, Belfast.
+This houses both private and official materials ranging from governmental to great estate records and the papers of civil society and political organisations.
 In addition, computerised indexes and a growing number of record guides offer a comprehensive introduction to available sources.
+See our full listings for other archival collections.

 Museums and Other Sources

-The Centre for Migration Studies is located on the Ulster-American Folk Park site in Omagh, County Tyrone, and the specialist reference library is open to the public for research.
-They are a leading international institution for the study of human migration focusing on the peoples of Ireland worldwide in partnership with the Ulster-American Folk Park.
+The National Museums of Northern Ireland (NMNI) offer more visual and object-based forms of learning.
+Of most note are the collections of archives and materials held in the Ulster Museum in Belfast and the Ulster Folk and Transport Museum at Cultra, near Holywood.
+The Mellon Centre for Migration Studies is located on the Ulster-American Folk Park site in Omagh, County Tyrone (part of NMNI) and its specialist reference library is open to the public for research.
+It is a leading international institution for the study of human migration focusing on the peoples of Ireland worldwide in partnership with the Ulster-American Folk Park.

 A very comprehensive guide to Research and Special Collections available locally are listed on the RASCAL website.
 RASCAL is a new electronic gateway to research resources in Northern Ireland.
 You can use this web-site to search and browse information about the wide range of research and special collections held in libraries, museums and archives across the region.